-Awards of SARs Prior to 2015.
-In recent years prior to 2015, our named executive officers generally received annual awards of time-vesting SARs.
-SARs represent the right to receive stock or cash, or a combination of stock and cash, equal in value to the difference between the exercise price of the SAR and the market price of the corresponding amount of common stock on the exercise date.
-In contrast, our CEO was awarded performance-vesting RSUs upon commencement of his employment in March 2014, and did not receive SARs.
-Commencing in 2015, our Compensation Committee decided to change the form of our annual equity award to named executive officers to RSUs instead of SARs.
-The principal reason for the change (and for the decision to grant RSUs to our CEO upon his hire rather than SARs) was to more closely align the interests of named executive officers with investors' long-term interests.
-The SARs vested 25% each year over a four year period, regardless of company performance.
-In contrast, performance-vesting RSUs vest only to the extent the company achieves certain levels of financial performance.
-Because the achievement and value of the performance-vesting RSUs are dependent upon the company's performance against specified financial goals, these RSUs more closely align executive officers' interests with achievement of longer-term financial objectives that enhance stockholder value and further strengthen our link between pay and performance.
-All of the RSUs awarded to Mr. Edwards, and the majority of the RSUs awarded to our other named executive officers, are performance-vesting rather than time-vesting.
-Also, SARs have no realizable value if our stock price has declined and the SARs are underwater.
-The value of an RSU, in contrast, is equal to the market value of one share of our common stock; as a result, RSUs can be effective incentives for our superior performers to remain with the company and continue performing during periods of stock market fluctuations.
-In addition, because of their fullvalue nature, RSU awards provide the opportunity to deliver the desired grant date fair value using a lesser number of shares than might otherwise be used to achieve the same value in SARs, enabling us to use our equity compensation resources more efficiently and manage the overall number of shares granted and possible resulting dilution.
-The vesting of RSU awards can be dependent on a number of factors, including continued employment over a specified period and/or the attainment of specified performance targets over a specified period, which we believe will further incentivize our executive officers and align their interests more closely with those of our stockholders.

-Award of RSUs to CEO in 2016.
-In April 2016, Mr. Edwards was awarded a target number of 155,857 RSUs, which was determined based on a target grant date value of \$3,500,000 in accordance with his employment agreement then in effect.
-The RSUs will cliff vest subject to our level of achievement of a specified target of average ratio of Adjusted EBITDA to Adjusted Net PP&E (as such terms are defined below) for each of 2016, 2017 and 2018, as set forth in the table below and subject to the negative discretion of the Compensation Committee to reduce the number of the RSUs that would otherwise be eligible to vest:
+Award of RSUs to CEO in 2017.
+In April 2017, Mr. Edwards was awarded a target number of 220,681 performance-vesting RSUs, which was determined based on a target grant date value of \$3,500,000, as determined by the Compensation Committee.
+RSUs are contractual rights to receive shares of our common stock in the future if the applicable vesting conditions are met.
+RSUs were deemed to be advantageous because they more closely aligned the interests of named executive officers with investors' long-term interests, and, because performance-vesting RSUs vest only to the extent the company achieves certain levels of financial performance, the RSUs more closely align executive officers' interests with achievement of longer-term financial objectives that enhance stockholder value and further strengthen our link between pay and performance.
+The value of an RSU is equal to the market value of one share of our common stock; as a result, RSUs can be effective incentives for our superior performers to remain with the company and continue performing during periods of stock market fluctuations.
+In addition, because of their full-value nature, RSU awards provide the opportunity to deliver the desired grant date fair value using a lesser number of shares than might otherwise be used to achieve the same value in SARs or other forms of equity-based compensation, enabling us to use our equity compensation resources more efficiently and manage the overall number of shares granted and possible resulting dilution.
+The vesting of RSU awards can be dependent on a number of factors, including continued employment over a specified period and/or the attainment of specified performance targets over a specified period, which we believe further incentivizes our executive officers and aligns their interests more closely with those of our stockholders.
+The RSUs awarded to Mr. Edwards in 2017 will cliff vest subject to our level of achievement of a specified target of average ratio of Adjusted EBITDA to Adjusted Net PP&E (as such terms are defined below) for each of 2017, 2018 and 2019, as set forth in the table below and subject to the negative discretion of the Compensation Committee to reduce the number of the RSUs that would otherwise be eligible to vest:

 Performance Level Performance as a Percentage of Target RSUs Vesting

 Below Threshold Less than 50% 0%

-Threshold 50% 104,424 (67% of target)
+Threshold 50% 147,856 (67% of target)

-Target 100% 155,857 (100% of target)
+Target 100% 220,681 (100% of target)

-Maximum 150% or greater 207,290 (133% of target)
+Maximum 150% or greater 293,506 (133% of target)